uofa-cmput404/uofa-cmput404.github.io/content/labsignments/pelican.md

 git push origin pages
 ```

-**When building for github:** you should use `publishconf.py` not `pelicanconf.py`.
+**When building for GitHub:** you should use `publishconf.py` not `pelicanconf.py`.
 That is what it is there for: so you can have different settings for local development and for publishing to anywhere (including GitHub Pages).

-### Check your Github Pages site
+### Check your GitHub Pages site

-Your Github Pages site should be at a URL like `https://uofa-cmput404.github.io/GITHUB REPO NAME/` a couple of minutes after pushing.
+Your GitHub Pages site should be at a URL like `https://uofa-cmput404.github.io/GITHUB REPO NAME/` a couple of minutes after pushing.
 For example: `https://uofa-cmput404.github.io/w24-h01-labsignment-pelican-hazelybell/`.

 ## Phase Two: Add content to your site

 Create 3 more articles for your site from 3 project [Gutenberg](http://www.gutenberg.org/browse/scores/top) books of your choosing.
-You can directly download the html file from the website.
+You can directly download the HTML file from the website.

 The Project Gutenberg HTML files contain HTML for a full webpage.
 Your Pelican articles should only include the necessary HTML format the contents of your books correctly.